d-exclaimation/pioneer/Documentation/web-frameworks/integration.md

 The HTML for each type of IDE are available as computed properties of Pioneer.
 The URL for the Cloud IDEs are accessible property.

-All that is needed is to serve this HTML and redirect if the IDE option is a redirect using the url given.
+All that is needed is to serve this HTML and redirect if the IDE option is a redirect using the URL given.

 ==- Example